 Creation of a super-strain, in this case a strain resistant to both the antibiotic and phage with little cost of maintaining such resistance, would be troubling because the antibiotic-phage combination treatment strategy would have only accelerated the arms race rather than curbing it.
 However, in many cases the evolution of resistance comes with fitness costs, like significantly reduced growth rates in absence of the antibiotic or phage.
 These fitness costs are thought to stop the spread of some antibiotic resistant strains simply because the strains cannot successful compete with strains in nature when the antibiotic is not present.

 Zhang and Buckling tested the fitness of their surviving populations in competition with the ancestral bacterial population that represents the starting point for evolution in this experiment.
-They found that only the control bacteria increased in fitness relative to the ancestor when competed under control conditions (Figure 2).
+They found that in a short term loans scenario, only the control bacteria increased in fitness relative to the ancestor when competed under control conditions (Figure 2).
 More importantly, they observed that the fitness of the single surviving population from the combination treatment was less than half of the ancestor’s fitness in the absence of antibiotic and phage (Figure 2).
 Therefore, the antibiotic plus phage treatment resulted in the extinction of 23 out of 24 bacterial replicate populations, while the lone surviving population was far from being a super-strain.

 It seems that the combination treatment, or other similar treatments, might prove to be an effective long-term strategy for treating bacterial infections and managing antibiotic resistant bacteria.
 However, this work is basic research, so there is much more work to be done before combination treatments such as this are implemented as policy.
 Nonetheless, this work is a step in the right direction to change the dynamics of the evolutionary arms race we find ourselves currently running with our bacterial pathogens.
 Will changing our approach to treating bacterial infections avert the coming bacterial apocalypse?
 I’m not sure, but hopefully Max Brooks will write a book about it to make me feel a little bit more prepared.